Information on how we are opening after Covid-19

 What happens if my employer requires me to work different hours during the crisis?

 We understand you may need childcare earlier, later or to fill a gap in the middle of the day and we will do our best to accommodate you.
 Please contact us at email@example.com or call 07837 446062 to discuss further.

 What will be the routine for the nursery day?

 We will be sticking to our normal routines, with extra cleaning and hand washing taking place

 What topics will be covered?

 Topics will be based on the children’s interests and will reflect this weekly or monthly.
-We will also be focusing on the Prime areas of the EYFS to ensure all the learning requirements are met.
+All of our topics and themes will cover the learning requirements of the Early Years Foundation Stage.